(If you’d like to head straight for the All-Natural Air Fresheners, please hit the jump to recipe button above!)

 Now that I started the ball rolling again on my Eco page, I feel like I should keep that small spark of momentum moving.
 (At least until another ball gets set into motion, which could be any day now…) But I really do want to share everything with you guys–most especially all of these green recipes and eco-tips that are just rattling around in my head, demanding to be let out.
 So here I am, back and ready to release another.
 A couple weeks ago I shared our all natural hair care routine, and today I’m ready to talk more green solutions–specifically our air, and some simple ways to keep it clean (and smelling fresh) without any nasty chemicals added.

-Out of necessity, we temperature-sensitive humans are forced to create these closed and cozy environments for our winter comfort, simply to keep warm.
+Out of necessity, we temperature-sensitive humans are forced to create these closed and cozy environments for our winter comfort.
 Which is fine, except for the unfortunate fact that we’re not only trapping in the heat, but all kinds of nasty air-borne pollutants as well.
 The lack of fresh and circulating air means that all of those toxins have just been quietly building with nowhere to go, except into our lungs and bodies, which is precisely where we don’t want them.

 According to the EPA, people spend an average of 90% of their lives indoors.
 While that statistic is unsettling all by itself (why aren’t we outside more?), this one is even more so: The indoor air that we take in with each and every breath is 2-5 times more polluted than the air outdoors (sometimes that number runs much higher).
 Moderately disturbing, right?
 What with all of the cars and planes and factories being out, how can the air in be so substantially worse?
 This indoor air pollution comes from a wide variety of sources: cigarette smoke, radon, synthetic building materials, carpets, air fresheners, and household cleaning products, to list just a few.